btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

     - 'dsBuReadingTypes' # Where the DailyShift messages are written
     - 'drReadList' # Where the DailyRead messages are written
     - 'orReadList' # Where the OnRead messages are written

-'VERSION' # The current version of the tool

 'READINGS_MAP_FN_FORMAT' # The format of the filename for the .json file that contains a map of all reading type data (%Y = year, %m = month, %d = day)